 It is not possible to process final grades in time to present diplomas on commencement day.
 Therefore, degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to them approximately 8 weeks after graduation.
 Attendance at your commencement ceremony does not guarantee your graduation.

-If you do not receive your diploma because you did not update your Diploma Mailing Address, you will be assessed a $10 reprocessing fee to send your diploma a second time.
-Be prepared to update your residing address on ISIS or send a notarized statement confirming your identity, before your diploma can be forwarded or reissued.
+If you did not receive your diploma because you did not update your DIPLOMA MAILING ADDRESS, and your diploma is delivered to an incorrect address, lost, or returned to sender, your U-Bill will be assessed a $10 reprocessing/re-mailing fee to send your diploma to you a second time.
+Be prepared to send a notarized statement confirming your identity, before your diploma can be reissued.

-If you submit a forwarding address change to the Post Office, but you do not update your residing address with the UI, your diploma will not reach you.
+If you submit a forwarding address change to the Post Office, but you do not update your DIPLOMA MAILING ADDRESS, your diploma will not reach you.
 The Post Office does not forward UI diplomas.